isotopp/isotopp.github.io/content/posts/2020-10-22-safe-biking-its-not-the-right-of-way-thats-wrong.md

 ## But these bike paths are empty!

 "But, Kris!
-All these bike pathes are always empty!"
+All these bike paths are always empty!"
 Yes, they are.
 It's awesome.
 You get to ride at your own speed, and without disturbance.
 It also is a great example that shows how incredibly space efficient bikes are, compared to cars.
 In fact, how incredibly space efficient *anything* is, compared to cars.

 ![](/uploads/2020/10/bike-60people.jpg)